SebaOfficial/api/README.md

    cp ./.env.example ./.env
    ```

-   And edit it with your information
+   And edit it with your information.
+Remember to also edit `docker-compose.yml` to add your admin password.

 3. Build and start the container
    ```bash